ciaraadkins/funkai/README.md

 - `name`: Unique identifier for the Funk instance.
 - `operation`: Description of the operation or task performed by the Funk instance.
-- `api_key`: API key for accessing the OpenAI GPT API.
+- `api_key`: API key for accessing the LLM API.
 If not provided, the API key from FunkManager will be used.
 - `model`: Model to be used for the Funk instance.
 If not provided, the default model from FunkManager will be used.
 - `retry_count`: Number of retries allowed if there's an error during execution (default is 0).
 - `input_dtype`: Data type expected for input to the Funk instance (default is `str`).
 - `output_dtype`: Data type expected for output from the Funk instance (default is `str`).
+- `options`: Allows you to pass parameters such as `temperate` and `max_tokens` to each jobs.

 #### Raises: